dogweather/forkful/content/en/swift/html-and-the-web/sending-an-http-request.md

 weight: 44
 ---

-## What & Why?
-Sending an HTTP request is about knocking on a web server's door, asking for data or serving some.
-Programmers do it to interact with APIs, download content, or communicate with other services.

 ## How to:
 Swift makes it straightforward to send HTTP requests using the `URLSession` class.
 Here's a simple GET request example:

 ```Swift